EdChSk/PyChat/README.md

 To use this program you must have a working copy of Python 3 or higher with the standard library installed.
 You can download the latest version of python here: [Python.org](https://www.python.org/downloads/)

 ### Installation
 To install this code onto your machine simply download the repository as a zip and then unzip it.
-Or if you are using a linx machine you can use the following:
+Or if you are using a Linux machine you can use the following:
 ```
 sudo git clone https://github.com/EdChSk/PyChat
 sudo unzip [FILENAME]
 ```
 ### Running the code
 You can run the code directly from python's IDLE.
-In addition to this you can run it from CMD or Terminal by changeing directory into the main folder and running:
+In addition to this you can run it from CMD or Terminal by changing directory into the main folder and running:

 Windows (CMD): *(You will need to accept a security warning to allow the use of the socket)*
 ```